Alice Loxton: Career

 Loxton at Hatchard's Piccadilly with her first book, UPROAR!

 Loxton has appeared as a presenter on BBC, History Hit, Sky, Channel 5, and writes book reviews and comment for newspapers, including The Times and The Daily Telegraph, and has been a part of various festivals.
 She has worked with many different organisations to bring history to new audiences, including 10 Downing Street, The National Gallery, The Royal Academy, The King's Foundation, Tate, The National Portrait Gallery, The National Trust, English Heritage, Microsoft, and Meta.

-In 2021, she filmed a Shakespeare documentary with television presenter Dan Snow for History Hit.
-Snow called Loxton the "next big thing in history".

-In early 2023, at 27 years old, she had over a million followers on Instagram and 600,000 followers on TikTok.
 In 2024, Loxton helped set up the History Extra 30 Under 30 Competition.

 In 2023 Loxton hosted 'Lessons at 10' at 10 Downing Street.

-In January 2025, she had over three million followers across social media, with the handle @history_alice and it was announced that she is an ambassador for the National Trust.
-In July 2025, it was announced that her book about "England's forgotten queen", Eleanor, will be published by Pan Macmillan in November.
+In January 2025, she had over three million followers across social media, with the handle @history_alice.

+Loxton is an ambassador for the National Trust, a patron of the British Pilgrimage Trust, and a mentor for The King's Foundation.